GiacomoMariani/UnityBestPractices/UnityBestPractices.md

 # PILLARS
 * **FOCUS**: Complete the task with the essentials.
-Do not ﻿assume that further features are required.
+Do not assume that further features are required.
 * **EFFECTIVE**: It’s better to work 2 weeks, instead of working 1 week and then spend 2 weeks solving bugs.
 * **SIMPLE**
 * **AWARE**: Bug randomly fixed by an update are not solved.
 Aim at understanding and solving their source cause.